How to Transfer Data from One Laptop to Another

 Sadly because of the security of these file sharing sites, you can’t copy applications of programs.
 So you might have to use other methods to transfer software from one laptop to another.

-Using a Transfer Cable to Directly Transfer Data
+Using A Transfer Cable To Directly Transfer Data

 If you have a slow internet connection or you simply don’t want to spend money or use cloud storage services, then you might like using a transfer cable.
 As the name implies, a transfer cable allows you to transfer files and data from laptop to laptop, provided that you can connect to both laptops.